It is Ramadhan, the month where Muslims will fast to commemorate the first revelation of the Quran to Prophet Mohammad.

 Additionally, Awani also tweeted the news that stall owners will be fined if they were found to be using mobile phones while conducting their business.

 Meanwhile, in the yellow cluster, national badminton player Lee Chong Wei wishes the Muslims a happy fasting month.

-Overall, most of the Twitter users are concern about the waste produced from the Ramadhan bazaar.
-This is a positive sign as Malaysia’s Twitter users are concern about the environment.
+Overall, most of the Twitter users were concerned about the waste produced from the Ramadhan bazaar.
+This is a positive sign as Malaysia’s Twitter users are concerned about the environment.
 But does this reflect the attitude of real-life bazaar-goers?